 The author needs to extend the background to the article’s introduction and identify the most relevant previous literature on the topic for positioning the paper and demonstrating its significance.
 A separate section for setting out the theoretical or conceptual framework is recommended.
 In short, this section of the literature review should explain the motivation for the paper and the importance of this research to the contributions.

 The author is required to provide an elaborate description of the methods used as well as an explanation of the processes applied to gather and analyse the data and that the methodology is appropriate and systematic.

 Results & Discussion

 Results should be clear and concise.
-The significance of the results of the research work, with no repeatedly mentioning of results in the text is often appropriate.
+The significance of the results of the research work, with no repeated mention of results in the text, is often appropriate.

 Tables, Figures, Formulas and Equations

 Tables should be numbered and headed with appropriate concise titles.
 The tables are preferred to be presented after the main body of the text and not inserted in the manuscript.
 Tables for the main text and each of its appendices should be numbered serially and separately.
 The title of each table, as well as the captions of its columns and rows, should be clearly expressive of the contents.
 The source of the tables should be given in a footnote immediately below the line at the bottom of the table, but unlike other footnotes, which must be numbered consecutively, they should not be numbered.

 Mathematical formulae/ Equations: Please include mathematical equations and expressions as editable text and not as images.
 Write equations and formulas using the equation editor.

 Figure captions: Ensure that each illustration has a caption.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations to a minimum, but explain all symbols and abbreviations used.
 The resolution of the image should be 300 dpi.